 4. Inadvertent data leaks

 Not all insider-related data breaches are caused by malicious perpetrators.
 Employees often make mistakes like interacting with phishing emails.
-Some of these mistakes can potentially lead to data breaches.
+There are many examples of human errors in computer security that eventually lead to data breaches.

 Your best bet is to detect mistakes quickly and remediate them as soon as possible.
 Often, employees themselves don’t realize they’ve made mistakes.
 In this situation, traditional insider threat detection techniques can prove effective.